Cray-HPE/docs-csm/operations/kubernetes/Cert_Renewal_for_Kubernetes_and_Bare_Metal_EtcD.md

    Follow the [Reboot NCNs](../node_management/Reboot_NCNs.md) process.

+### Update client secrets

+Run the following steps from a master node.

-8. Update the client certificate for `kube-etcdbackup`.
+1. Update the client certificate for `kube-etcdbackup`.

    1. Update the `kube-etcdbackup-etcd` secret.